-Given the makeup of WMFS, any reduction in the workforce brought about by sharing back office services through greater collaboration will adversely impact upon female as a protected characteristics group, as well as being amongst the lower paid.
+Given the makeup of WMFS, any reduction in the workforce brought about by sharing back office services through greater collaboration will adversely impact upon female and BME's as protected characteristics groups, who are amongst the lower paid.
+Indeed, the need to adequately reflect the communities served is a consideration which featured highly on the Home Secretary's agenda in the address to the conference of the National Black Police Association this month.